Skip To Main Content

 HIST 450 • ADV Historical Approaches to Women and Gender

 Traditional approaches to history have often relied on events and texts that prioritize the lives and accomplishments of men.
-How can we change our approaches to history, the evidence that we use, and the questions that we ask to uncover the stories of women and people of marginalized genders?
-What can we learn about how race and class intersect with gender at different times and in different parts of the world?
-Where can we turn when our documents and texts don’t tell us the whole story?
+How can we change our approaches to history, the evidence that we use and the questions that we ask to uncover the stories of women and people of marginalized genders?

 Read More about HIST 450 • ADV Historical Approaches to Women and Gender

-Almost everyone on the planet lives in a nation, yet that form of social organization is a relatively recent and never inevitable development in human history.
+Almost everyone on the planet lives in a nation, yet that form of social organization is a relatively recent and never-inevitable development in human history.
 What are the historical origins of nations?
 What are the benefits and limitations of living in a nation?
-Why are so many people willing to kill and die for their nations?

-Read More about HIST 450 • ADV Imagined Communities: Nations and Nationalism
+Read More about HIST 450 • ADV Nations and Nationalism

 HIST 450 • ADV Korea, Vietnam, Cambodia: The Cold War and Its Legacy in East and Southeast Asia